axioscode/generator-axios/generators/app/templates/README.md

 If you need to add an additional polyfills, visit the [core-js](https://github.com/zloirock/core-js) for a list of features you can use and polyfill in your project.

+## Examples

+* `dynamicImport.js`
+  * What: Import a data file after a browser event, like click or hover
+  * Why: Interactives with lots of data can wait to import data until a user requests it

 ## Utils

 ### Google Docs